Border Marches Early Music Forum

 Occasionally, as a real treat, we get to accompany him in a gamba concerto but we also (any of us that feels that way inclined!) get the opportunity to play the concertante parts in concerti grossi and/or the solo in a concerto.

-Violinists and Viola players are always welcome, but at the moment we are looking - in particular - for a double-bass player, a bassoonist and another oboist.
+Violinists and Viola players are always welcome, but at the moment we are looking - in particular - for a bassoonist and a double bass player.
 Players need to have a minimum playing standard of Grade VI and to be confident sight-readers.
 We rarely perform.
 David works us very hard, giving us plenty of sectional tutoring in period style and technique, in the friendly and supportive company of the rest of the orchestra.